 Sucks for me…. that was my share of my divorce.

 My usual streams of income, have taken a hard hit with the loss of my primary job and along with it, my benefits.
 I have written about my strong belief that single moms should have multiple streams of income.
 Nothing has changed there, but I have spent the summer attempting to dig in, and restore myself to that place of shaky peace.

 Like a Jenga game, near the end, my tall tower came crashing down in these past few months.
-Attempting to retrain and learn some new skills, I spent the summer in school.
+Attempting to retrain and learn some new skills, I spent the season of summer in school.
 Coming to the end of my training, I have learned to pray that my efforts will pay off.

 Labor Day gone, a chill in the evening air, I have some random thoughts that race through my head daily.
 Probably all contributing to my elevated blood pressure, writing for me is cleansing and I hope that finally getting them down on paper will allow someone else out there to know that they are not alone.
 I am struggling too.

 1. Take help when it is out there.
 I never ask for help.
 I am the lone wolf that “manages”.
 I do not know if it is result of experiencing so much hurt in my life, that I have learned avoidance behavior.
 If I don’t ask for help, no one can turn me down.
 Realizing that my unemployment benefits will only go so far, and running out of ways to “stretch the soup”, I applied for SNAP benefits.
 Degraded and tearful as I applied, feeling like a failure, I knew I had no choice.
 While I do not enjoy the process, and I would prefer to pay for my own food, I am feeding my kids.
 The pantry is full.
 To save pride, I only do self check out aisles, and I have learned to swipe the EBT card like a boss.
 No one would ever know.
 Inside, I cry.